Erysimum kykkoticum

 Erysimum kykkoticum is a species of flowering plant in the family Brassicaceae.
-It is endemic to the Mediterranean island of Cyprus.
+It is endemic to the Mediterranean island of Cyprus, where it is found only in the Xeros River valley in the western Troodos Mountains.
+The species' range measures less than 3 hectares and its population is estimated to number less than 800 plants.
 Its natural habitats are Mediterranean-type shrubby vegetation and rocky areas.
-It is threatened by habitat loss.
+It is threatened by forest fires, drought, forestry, and road construction.